twisty-team/ankamantatra/README.md

 ```sh
 pip install ankamantatra
 ```
-Or you can clone this repository and install it manually by following the steps below:
+Or you can clone this repository and install it manually using [poetry](https://python-poetry.org/),  a tool for dependency management and packaging in Python, by following the following steps :
 ```sh
 git clone https://github.com/twisty-team/ankamantatra.git
 ```